flagpolejs/flagpole/README.md

 ```

 So you're all wait... a minute... but we're not actually running a web browser, so how can we CLICK something?!?
 We'll you'd be right about that.
-That is really some sugar syntax to just make it nice and similate a click on an <a href> tag.
+That is really some sugar syntax to just make it nice and similate a click on an "a href" tag.
 If you tried that on something without a href element then it would fail.

-So what we actually did though... notice the articeTest does not have an open() method.
+So what we actually did though... notice the articleTest does not have an open() method.
 So we never give it a URL to open at first.
 So it doesn't automatically execute.

 When we call the click() method and pass in a reference to that scenario, it applies that URL to that scenario, which causes it to execute asynchronously.